Akash2002/Akash2002/README.md

 ### Most Recent Experience
 ------------
 I interned at Meta (Summer 2022) for the WhatsApp Android team, where I developed the feature that lets users undo an accidental delete for me, so that they can later delete it for everyone given.
+Learn more about it on my LinkedIn below.

 ### Contact
 ------------